org-metaeffekt/metaeffekt-core/README.md

 Core project with fundamental runtime and build support.

 The project features:
-* Building of dedicated API jars.
+* Building of dedicated API (application programming interface) jars.
 API jars contain only those published classes that are required at compile time.
 The full runtime support is provided by the default jar.
 See org.metaeffekt.core:ae-api-publish-maven-plugin plugin documentation for details.
 This approach can be used to identify the public